I THANK ME

 In a week where I was extraordinarily privileged to work with two remarkably talented professional photographers - on both sides of the camera - as usual there are moments when I question who I am.

-Life has changed beyond all recognition in the last five years, though I can honestly say I am more at peace now than I have ever been.
-But no matter who you are or what you've been through, coming to terms with trauma of any kind takes time, and we can all change in the most unexpected ways.
+Life has changed beyond all recognition in the last five years.
+But no matter who you are or what you've been through, coming to terms with trauma of any kind takes time, and we change in the most unexpected ways.

 Talking photographs and flat friends on BBC Wiltshire

 An exciting day for me - I visited BBC Wiltshire to do a live radio interview talking about our fabulous charity Flat Friends UK and the year long photographic project I've been involved with to produce our first Calendar.
 Catch it on iPlayer here (listen from 1hr 28mins in).
 The Wiltshire Times also covered the story...